 The most interesting species of this zone are birds as threatened as the Red-knobbed Coot, Marbled Duck and Spanish Imperial Eagle.
 If we are lucky we can also observe Ferruginous Duck, White-headed Duck and the Great Bittern.

 Important concentrations of waterfowl exist in Doñana throughout the year.
 One very special feature are the flocks of Greylag Geese and Common Crane in winter time.
+Greater Flamingo can be find all year round.

 Along this route we will visit the North of Doñana National Park, very close to Seville.
 We will drive along minor tracks looking for the most interesting birding points.